-If your child has received services for their autism, ADHD, sensory processing disorder, or many other things, you are probably familiar with Occupational Therapy.
+If your child has received services for their autism, ADHD, sensory processing disorder, or many other special needs, you are probably familiar with Occupational Therapy.
 Collaborating with physicians, physical therapists, behavioral therapists, teachers, and resource specialists, Occupational Therapists are one piece of the big puzzle that comes together to show the picture of your child’s care team.

 So, what does an Occupational Therapist do?
 Let’s first talk about the reasoning behind the name.
 No, OTs are not career counselors, even though that’s an easy mistake to make.
 In this context, the word “occupation” takes on a much broader definition.
 Instead of referring simply to careers, the word “occupation” describes any activity a person does to fill their time.